jcampos07/lotto24-automation/README.md

 ```shell
 mvn test -DsuiteXmlFile=wikipedia.xml -Dbrowser=Chrome -Dmode=headless -Dtag=search
 ```
-The above commands are going to execute the wikipedia test only, if you want to test the tesla page, you need to execute the following command:
+The above commands are going to execute the wikipedia test, if you want to test the tesla page, you need to execute the following command:

 ```shell
 mvn test -DsuiteXmlFile=tesla.xml -Dbrowser=Chrome -Dmode=UI -Dtag=tesla